TaylorJadin/jadin.me-jekyll/_posts/2018-02-20-basic-static-site-demo.md

 4. Name the file index.html and click **Create New File**
 5. Next, select the file and click the edit button ![picture of edit button](https://i.imgur.com/ucduek5.png)
 6. Click **Edit**
-7. Paste in the contents of this file:
+7. Paste the html below into your index.html file:
 <script src="https://gist.github.com/TaylorJadin/d789db56a7cfc37ebe34af3ed990092f.js"></script>
+8. Click **Save Changes**

+Go to your site and take a look!
+We have the basic content there, but it should look a bit off if you compare it to my demo page at demo.jadin.me

 <script src="https://gist.github.com/TaylorJadin/e912ba2cb1a1edf41f52b2b6da9a78ef.js"></script>